 While your apples are cooking, roast up some cinnamon sugar pecans.

 This all happens on one baking sheet – the lazy girl’s dream!
-Simply roast for a few minutes, then top with cinnamon, coconut sugar, maple syrup, coconut oil, salt, and toss.
+Simply roast for a few minutes.
+Then top with cinnamon, coconut sugar, maple syrup, coconut oil, and salt and toss.
 Roast for another few minutes and you have insanely gorgeous, roasty, toasty pecans on your hands.
 Yum.

 These are perfect for salads, snacking, or this sundae (I can’t wait, you guys).